tanvisharma/tanvisharma.github.io/_pages/about.md

 I am a final year PhD student in the School of Electrical and Computer Engineering at Purdue University.
 I joined Purdue for a Direct PhD program in 2019 under the supervision of [Prof. Kaushik Roy](https://engineering.purdue.edu/NRL).
 Broadly, my research interests are in problems that intersect deep learning and hardware systems.
 The focus of my thesis is two-fold, 1. architecting efficient compute-in-memory based hardware solutions for deep learning (HW4DL), and 2. leveraging deep learning for hardware design (DL4HW).

-Prior to joining Purdue, I worked as Digital Design Engineer in the Backplane Team at Texas Instruments (TI) India.
-During my time there, I was glad to get the opportunity to collaborate with the EDA team, thanks to my manager Rashmi Sachan.
-The collaboration helped me present my work at the annual TI Technical Conference (TITC).
+Prior to joining Purdue, I worked as Digital Design Engineer in the Backplane Team at Texas Instruments (TI) India where I also collaborated with the EDA team, thanks to my manager Rashmi Sachan.

+My CV can be found [here](https://drive.google.com/file/d/1SGNF5Qbrt2pY18qAB5AU1QX0Shz8Gch9/view?usp=sharing).

 > We do not grow absolutely, chronologically.
 We grow sometimes in one dimension, and not in another, unevenly.
 We grow partially.
 We are relative.
 We are mature in one realm, childish in another.
 > —Anais Nin